Omphiscola glabra: Habitat

 This snail lives in places such as swampy meadows and ditches.

 Omphiscola glabra is said to occur in small areas of standing water that have a lot of vegetation such as swamps, and also in standing forest waters with leaf litter, often in water with organic iron contents and low calcium contents.

 In Central France, the populations of Omphiscola glabra are currently declining because its habitat is threatened by modern agricultural practices.

 In Britain however, this species occurs in small standing waters that are low in nutrients, with poor aquatic flora, often in waters drying out periodically.
 They usually do not occur in habitats with high molluscan diversity, and usually in habitats on uncultivated land.
 They are calciphile and have a pH tolerance of 5.4–8.8.

+There are a few known colonies in Ireland.

 Reproduction begins in May.
 Juveniles hatch after 15–25 days.
 Omphiscola glabra has two generations per year.

 Parasites

 Omphiscola glabra can serve as an intermediate host for several digenean trematodes.
 In France, Omphiscola glabra is naturally infected with Fasciola hepatica, Calicophoron daubneyi, and Haplometra cylindracea; in all, seven digenean species parasitize O. glabra in the Brenne Regional Natural Park, central France.

 Moreover, a report suggests that the species is also susceptible to Fascioloides magna infection.